Body camera footage reveals Minneapolis police officers talking about 'hunting' civilians during May 2020 protests, 'f**k these people'

 "The evidence contradicts reports made by law enforcement officers, as well as common assumptions of how law enforcement and the criminal justice system should operate," Rice told CNN.
 "I am glad that the public can review the evidence for themselves and compare it against the statements made by the involved officers and the prosecution.
 Through transparency, I hope that our law enforcement and criminal justice systems can be improved."

 Some of the footage released depicts part of the incident involving Stallings.
 According to his attorney Rice, Stallings said he was "aware of credible threats of White supremacists and other civilians seeking to cause harm that evening," and so he put a gun in the back seat of his truck.

 A man later ran past the parking lot Stallings and his group were in, yelling "they're shooting, they're shooting!"
 Stallings did not know, "that person was running from shots coming from (Minneapolis Police) Unit 1281's unmarked van a block away," Rice said.

 Stallings then went behind his truck to take cover, at this point he had retrieved his gun from the truck, while other members of his group got in their cars to leave.
 As Stallings began to try and do the same toward the driver's side door, an officer fired a 40 mm nonlethal round in Stallings' direction, according to Rice.

-Nonlethal rounds and subsequently gunshots are heard in the body camera footage of Sergeant Bittell on the night of May 30.
+Nonlethal rounds and subsequently gunshots are heard in the body camera footage of Sgt.
+Bittell on the night of May 30.

 "Mr. Stallings thought that he had been struck by a bullet and was bleeding out.
 At the time, Mr. Stallings did not know and had no reason to believe that the van contained law enforcement officers," according to his attorney Rice.
 "Mr. Stallings stopped going toward his truck door and shifted his weight backward to get into cover behind his truck.
 Mr. Stallings raised his firearm to use suppressing fire toward the van to disrupt further shots toward him while he got into cover."